waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # VI.
 Fossil Quest - Hypotheses Log

-- **Active Hypotheses (Ranked by Agent):**
+- **Active Hypotheses (Ranked by Plausibility):**
+    - The 'fossil' the Rocket Grunt wants is the MOON STONE.
+(Source: Pewter Museum sign links Moon Stone to Mt.
+Moon).
     - The Hiker wants a party of fully-evolved Pokémon.
     - The Rocket Grunt wants the OLD AMBER.
     - The Rocket Grunt wants a Parasect ('living fossil').
-    - The Hiker on 1F will move if the player walks into him repeatedly.
-(Result: Failed.
-No change after 4 attempts.)
 - **Failed Hypotheses:**
     - The Hiker on 1F will accept the POKé DOLL.
 (Result: Failed.
 Prof. Oak prevents item use.)
     - The Silph Scope will reveal a ghost in Mt.
 Moon.
 (Result: Failed.
 Prof. Oak prevents item use.)